ahmar46/Netflix/README.md

 ### This is clone of the landing Page of NETFLIX.
-Netflix is a Video streaming Website that is used by a lot of people all around
+Netflix is a Video streaming Website that is used by a lot of people all around t

 ### Technologies Used: - HTML, CSS & JavaScript.